bioidiap/bob.pad.face/doc/baselines.rst

 This section summarizes the results of baseline face PAD experiments on the REPLAY-ATTACK (`replay-attack`_) database.
-The description of the database-related settings, which are used to run face PAD baselines on the Replay-Attack is given here :ref:`bob.pad.face.resources.databases.replay`.
+The description of the database-related settings, which are used to run face PAD baselines on the Replay-Attack is given here :ref:`bob.pad.face.resources.databases.replay_attack`.
 To understand the settings in more detail you can check the corresponding configuration file: ``bob/pad/face/config/replay_attack.py``.